sradics/digital-garden/_notes/Continuous Interviewing extract from CDH insights.md

 “Tell me about your recent decision to discontinue use of the product.”
 You’ll probably need to preface this with, please don’t hesitate to share negative feedback with us

+> [!quote]
+> -   Everything really does rest on the habit of continuous interviewing.
+Get that started ASAP and the rest will start to follow.
+>

+If you need to change course and you’ve stopped interviewing, you’ll have to start from scratch.
+Your next steps will be delayed until you can ramp up interviewing again. [^1]

+> [!quote]
+> We killed an opportunity on Tuesday, chose a new one on Wednesday, and used our already-scheduled interviews on Thursday to learn about the new opportunity.”
+>

+Every week that you don’t interview increases the chances that you’ll stop interviewing altogether.
+To **nurture your interviewing habit**, interview at least one customer every week.

+...
+More importantly, continuous interviewing will help to **ensure that you can get fast answers to your daily questions**. [^3]

+### Important arguments to consider
+‘it’s really time intensive’:
++ create interview snapshots right after each interview

+‘we don’t have enough people to derive themes after just a week’:
+Abandon the idea of themes.
+There are two units of synthesis:

+1. Synthesize what you are hearing in each interview.
+That’s the goal of the snapshot.
+2. Synthesize what you are learning across interviews by moving relevant opportunities to your OST.

+‘When / how do we share these findings with others?’
++ user interview snapshots and e.g. share in product trio sessions
++ extend the OST with interview insights

 ## About automating
 blocking a morning/afternoon for discovery interviews makes it easy to protect/commit to the time and makes it easy for support/customer-facing teams to help recruit/schedule. if you have the luxury of a ux research/coordinator they can help set-up/modify calendly self-scheduling pages with screening criteria or to help route the right customers to the right teams based on the opportunities they’re trying to learn most about